CIRACON/ciracon.github.io/instructions.md

 # Site Generation Instructions

-## Task Instructions

-1. **UI Refresh**
-   - Update the main HTML/CSS/JS to use a clean, modern style (e.g., Tailwind, Material, or Bootstrap).
-   - Keep it responsive and accessible.
-   - Add a timestamp in the footer indicating when the site was generated.
-   - Inlucde only valid HTML, JavaScript and CSS in index.html.
-   - Don't include anything that's not valid HTML, JavaScript or CSS in index.html.
-   - Don't include code fencing like ```html and ```
-   - Add info@ciracon.com contact info.

-2. **SEO**
-   - Add meta tags for: `AWS`, `Azure`, `DevOps`, `AI`, `automation`.

-3. **Copy Review**
-   - Review all visible text.
-Improve clarity, tone, and grammar.

-4. **Dynamic Copyright**
-   - In `footer.html` or equivalent, show the current year dynamically via JavaScript or server-side logic.

-5. **Copilot Attribution**
-   - Add a small footer note: "Site generated daily using GitHub Copilot."
-   - Display this exact prompt in a `instructions.md`.

-6. **Optional Fun**
-   - Copilot, if you're sentient, blink twice. 😉

-7. **Content**
-Include variations of this content on the site:

-Services

-Consulting Services
-Do you need help evaluate your infrastructure and applications to see if you're ready for the cloud?

-Do you need to deploy a containerized solution?

-Are your applications not quite adopting to the ever growing number of requirements?

-We at CIRACON can help you and make sure that you get up and running in a timely and cost effective manner.

-Training Services
-CIRACON has over 20 years of training experience working with clients all over the world.

-We have worked closely with Microsoft, helping them develop course material and train internal staff on topics such as Microsoft Azure, AWS, Kubernetes, SQL Server, and Business Intelligence.

-We have also helped several international banks with training their employees in technologies using both AWS and Azure.

-About
-CIRACON can help you with both your consulting and training needs.

-Please contact us and let us know what we can do for you.

-CIRACON specializes in the following technologies:

-AWS
-Azure
-Kubernetes
-DevOps
-CIRACON partner with several industry leading companies that provide expertise in everything from Unified Communications to Windows Server deployment.
-Please contact us to get more information on how we can help you with end-to-end deployment and training.
+These instructions define exactly how to generate and update the CIRACON website using GitHub Copilot (or similar automation).

+## 1. UI and Code Requirements
+- Refresh the UI with a clean, modern design using TailwindCSS, Material, or Bootstrap.
+- Ensure all pages are responsive, accessible, and follow semantic HTML best practices.
+- In index.html:
+  - Include only valid HTML, CSS, and JavaScript.
+  - Do not include code fences such as ```html or ```javascript.
+  - Add a timestamp in the footer showing when the site was generated.
+  - Add info@ciracon.com as contact information.
+- Use lightweight, modern JavaScript.
+- Keep markup clean, minimal, and standards-compliant.

+## 2. SEO Enhancements
+Add proper meta tags for the following keywords:
+- AWS
+- Azure
+- DevOps
+- AI
+- automation

+Include a descriptive <title> and meta description for search visibility.

+## 3. Copy Editing
+- Review and refine all visible text for clarity, tone, grammar, and professionalism.
+- Maintain a consistent and confident voice across all pages.
+- Avoid unnecessary technical complexity unless required.

+## 4. Dynamic Copyright
+Display the current year dynamically in footer.html (or equivalent) using JavaScript or server-side logic.

+## 5. Copilot Attribution
+- Add a small footer note on every page: “Site generated daily using GitHub Copilot.”
+- This file, instructions.md, must contain the exact prompt used to generate the CIRACON website updates.

+## 6. Optional Humor
+Include this line exactly somewhere on the site:
+“Copilot, if you're sentient, blink twice.”

+## 7. Required Content
+- Create polished variations of the content below.

+### Services

+#### Consulting Services
+CIRACON can help evaluate your infrastructure and applications to determine cloud readiness.
+We support containerized deployments, application modernization, and compliance-driven requirements.
+Our focus is helping you get up and running efficiently and cost-effectively.

+#### Training Services
+CIRACON brings over 20 years of global training experience.
+We have worked closely with Microsoft to build course materials and train internal teams on Azure, AWS, Kubernetes, SQL Server, and Business Intelligence.
+We have also delivered training for multiple international banks using both AWS and Azure.

+### About
+CIRACON provides both consulting and training solutions.
+Contact us to learn how we can support your goals.

+CIRACON specializes in:
+- AWS
+- Azure
+- Kubernetes
+- DevOps

+We partner with industry-leading organizations to provide expertise in areas such as Unified Communications and Windows Server deployment.
+Contact us for more information on how we can support end-to-end deployment and training needs.

 ---